LukeClancy/dynamic-records-meritfront/README.md

 - fixed an error where instaload only worked with ApplicationRecord abstract_class.
 Now works on anything thats a subclass of ActiveRecord::Base
 - wow

+3.2
+- Updates so the latest version of the pg gem and rails works with the latest version of postgresql

 ## Questions
 - Q: does the name of a sql operation have anything to do with prepared statements?